-More specifically, perjury constitutes a felony of the third degree.
+More specifically, as a Toledo attorney can attest, perjury constitutes a felony of the third degree.
 A person who is already facing criminal accusations can have the consequences of perjury added to their other punishments, though only if they are convicted.
 Accusations of perjury can even transform an otherwise uninvolved witness into someone with a criminal record.

 A person accused of perjury has the credibility of their previous statements brought into question before a court of law.
 These accusations can make it more difficult for a person to fight for their freedom or could throw doubt onto someone else’s criminal case.